 The Swiss-American watchmaking brand and the environmental nonprofit organization Conservation International (CI) joined their forces to create a special-edition Hamilton Conservation Auto Chronograph (ref.
 H604160).
-Presented by CI’s Vice-Chair of the Board of Directors… wait for it… Mr. Harrison Ford himself, the new timekeeper seems to be based on the recently unveiled Hamilton Khaki Pioneer chronograph.
+Presented by CI’s Vice-Chair of the Board of Directors… wait for it… Mr. Harrison Ford himself, the new timekeeper seems to be based on the recently unveiled Khaki Pioneer chronograph.

 The Hamilton Conservation Auto sports a vintage-looking stainless steel case that features a special antimagnetic cage that makes the self-winding mechanism less prone to magnetic fields and therefore more accurate and reliable.

 Modest (by today’s standards) 42 millimeters in diameter, it is equipped with a signature knurled (also known as “coin-edged”) fixed bezel and sports an oversized onion-shaped setting crown that provides the watch with a more classic, even vintage look.

 The pair of chronograph push-pieces that are placed on their usual spots at 2 and 4 o’clock sport the same “classic” styling.

-The basic layout of the dial of the Conservation Auto is also nearly identical to that of the Hamilton Khaki Pioneer chronograph, save for the color: instead of charcoal grey, this job is toned in a more “historic” beige color.
+The basic layout of the dial of the Conservation Auto is also nearly identical to that of the Khaki Pioneer chronograph, save for the color: instead of charcoal grey, this job is toned in a more “historic” beige color.

-Yes, as you can see in the pictures, the watch features a bi-compax layout, which is characteristic of vintage chronographs from the 1930s.
+Yes, the watch features a bi-compax layout, which is characteristic of vintage chronographs from the 1930s.

 There is a subsidiary seconds indicator at 9 o’clock and a standard 30-minute chronograph counter at 3 o’clock.

 You may have already noticed the difference between the hands on the indicators.
-While the small seconds sub-dial sports a simple stick-shaped hand, the chrono counter has a more prominent arrow-shaped pointer.
+While the small seconds sub-dial sports a simple stick-shaped hand, the chronograph counter has a more prominent arrow-shaped pointer.

 However, the main thing of interest here is the ETA Caliber H31 automatic movement that powers the timekeeper.

 While the overwhelming majority of European brands (even the most prominent ones) tend to simply order a base movement to be equipped with a branded rotor, this one indeed sports a number of modifications that make the personalized movement superior to its donor.